 Increase your down payment on your house.
-All mortgage loans in which the loan exceeds 80 percent of the price of the home -- in other words, loans on which your down payment is less than 10 percent -- automatically get PMI.
-Provide a high enough down payment to knock your total loan under the 80 percent value and you'll bypass dealing with PMI altogether.
+All mortgage loans in which the loan exceeds 80 percent of the price of the home – in other words, loans on which your down payment is less than 20 percent – automatically get PMI.
+Provide a high enough down payment to knock your total loan under the 80 percent value, and you'll bypass dealing with PMI altogether.

 Improve your credit rating.
 Wait to purchase a home until your credit score increases.
 PMI payments are set depending on the credit rating of the borrower at the time of the mortgage.

-Refinance your house.
-You'll get a new mortgage loan, terms and PMI rate.
+You'll get a new mortgage loan, terms and PMI rate if you refinance.
 You will also experience additional fees and closing costs.
 Make sure they don’t exceed what you would normally pay in PMI to make it worth your while.
 Or at least make sure that the savings you will see on PMI costs will help you recoup the cost of the refinancing fees within a reasonable amount of time.

 Cancel your PMI.
 Pay your house down to the point where you have 20 percent equity in it, and you should be allowed to cancel your PMI.
 In fact, if you get your loan-to-value ratio down to 78 percent, the federal Homeowner’s Protection Act will require your lender to drop your PMI insurance.
 You will probably need to request that this be done, but the lender can't refuse you at that point.